The Craftsman's Utopian Doctrine

 Eventually I went to the black rotary phone in the dining room and called our neighbors on the far corner, who were in their late 80's.
 And another neighbor directly adjacent to us, in her late 70's, and yet another neighbor across the street, in her early 80's.
 Within ten minutes they appeared, braving the sort of heat none of us were accustomed to, making their way nonchalantly down the walk to his little table.

 The register, it will be noted, survived.
 Along with boxes of memorabilia and boxes of Legos and Playmobiles and Hot Wheels and Kindergarten art and an autographed photo of Tiger Woods.
-Boxes of baby blankets and special cowboy boots and special newborn onesies and a sundry of Jennifer's hand-knitted pastimes.
+Boxes of baby blankets and special cowboy boots and special newborn onesies and a sundry of Mrs Prowell's hand-knitted pastimes.
 All of it passed on as Ben and his brother Sam turned 30, if for no other reason than as a means of recording a childhood once lived.

 4) Toilet Paper.